CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 # Kubernetes on CenturyLink Cloud

-These scripts will create a kubernetes cluster on CenturyLink Cloud.
+This tool handles kubernetes cluster creation on CenturyLink Cloud.

-We use ansible to perform the cluster creation and we provide a simple bash wrapper script _kube-up.sh_ to simplify cluster management.
+We choose to use ansible to perform the cluster creation and we have also provided a simple bash wrapper script _kube-up.sh_ to simplify cluster management.

+## Find Help

+If you run into any problems or want help with anything, we are here to help.
+Simply:

+- Submit a github issue
+or
+- Send an email to kubernetes@ctl.io (registering your email with CenturyLink Cloud will be required)

 ## Clusters of VMs or Physical Servers, your choice.